Giancarlo Stanton: 2025

 Stanton began the 2025 season on the injured list due to "severe" injuries in both of his elbows, later specified as epicondylitis.
 He was transferred to the 60-day injured list on May 1, 2025.
 On June 16, Stanton was activated to make his season debut.

-Stanton has 16 home runs through August 23.
-With 445 home runs in the regular season, he is the MLB-active home run leader.
-With 18 postseason home runs, he has 463 total career home runs.
 On September 20, Stanton hit his 450th career home run against the Baltimore Orioles when he hit a three-run homer in the first inning.
 He became the 42nd player to reach 450 HRs in his career.

+In 77 games he hit .273/.350/.594 while slugging 24 home runs and 66 RBIs.

+2026

+In late April, Stanton went on the injured list due to a right calf strain.
+He aggravated his right calf two months later, extending his stay on the injured list.
+On August 22, Stanton strained his left calf running the bases during a rehab stint, putting his return for 2026 in jeopardy.
+He was then transferred to the 60-day injured list on August 25.

 International career

-Stanton high-fives Jonathan Lucroy after hitting a go-ahead home run against the Dominican Republic during the 2017 Classic.

 Stanton has represented the United States internationally, including the World Baseball Classic in 2013 and 2017.
 Team Puerto Rico had previously investigated whether Stanton could play for them or not.
 However, it was discovered that his connection with Puerto Rico was too far back on his mother's family tree for him to be eligible to represent the island.

 In an elimination game against the Dominican Republic at the 2017 World Baseball Classic, Stanton launched a go-ahead two-run home run off of Ervin Santana in the fourth inning, helping secure a crucial win for Team USA.
 The ball clocked in at 117.3 mph, traveled 424 feet, and hit off of the Western Metal Supply Co. building at Petco Park.
 Team USA would go on to win in the championship game against Puerto Rico and earn their first World Baseball Classic title.